Choreza/JConsolePlot/src/guide/buildpath.md

 ![Add JARs](https://github.com/Choreza/JConsolePlot/blob/master/src/img/buildpath-2.png)

 ## 3. Select the JARs you need
 Search for the directory of the JARs you need, and select them.
-When you're ready, click `Ok`.
+When you're ready, click `Ok` twice.
 ![Searching JARs](https://github.com/Choreza/JConsolePlot/blob/master/src/img/buildpath-3.png)

+Congratulations, you are free to use the added libraries!